lhronek/cpsrc/README.md

 # cpsrc
-Settings for minted to copy text without line numbers.
+Settings for minted to include line numbers and to copy text without them.

 Based on https://tex.stackexchange.com/a/680652